boschresearch/torchphysics/docs/tutorial/tutorial_start.rst

   - The usage of the pre implemented `differential operators`_
   - `Creating plots`_ of the trained solutions.

-Solver
-  Handles the training of the defined model, by applying the previously created conditions.
-  The usage of the solver will be shown in a complete problem, where all the above parts of the library are used.
-This is shown in `solving a simple PDE`_.

-These are all the basics of TorchPhysics.
-You should now have a rough understanding of the structure of this library.
-Some additional applications (inverse problems, training input params, ...) can be found under the `example-folder`_

 .. _`spaces and points tutorial`: tutorial_spaces_and_points.html
 .. _`Domain basics`: tutorial_domain_basics.html